Dayo: Sa Mundo ng Elementalia

-The production team of Dayo spent several months developing the story, mood, and the whole package of the animation.
-While writing the script, the writers consulted a book on local mythology by Maximo Ramos entitled Creatures of Philippine Lower Mythology.
-Compared to the usual three-year completion of a traditional full-length animation, this film aimed to be finished within a short span of two years.

-Dayo is written by Artemio Abad, Jr. and Eric Cabahug and directed by Robert Quilao.
-The film was released on December 25, 2008 as an official entry to 34th Metro Manila Film Festival.
+Dayo is the Philippines' first all-digital full-length animated feature film, was released on December 25, 2008 as an official entry to 34th Metro Manila Film Festival.

 Overview

 Dayo: Sa Mundo ng Elementalia is a heartwarming story of overcoming one's fear and succeeding over adversity.
 The plot revolves around Bubuy (voiced by Nash Aguas) who is out to save his abducted grandparents in the land of Elementalia, a magical and mystical world that houses many of the mythical creatures of the Philippines and other enchanted elements.
 This locally produced animated film aims to reintroduce the other side of mythical creatures like the tikbalang, kapre, manananggal, and aswang by giving a new dimension to these typically reviled creatures.

 Plot

 After being cheated and defeated by his classmate bullies in a race, Bubuy (Nash Aguas) is forced to treat them with snacks but he is unable—making them upset, they instead challenge him to go the woods at dawn, in which he reluctantly agrees.

 Bubuy arrives home sad at the outcome of the race and refuses telling his grandparents, Lolo Miong (Noel Trinidad) and Lola Nita (Nova Villa) what troubles him.
 When it's dinner, he excuses himself "to work with a project" at a classmate's house and that he will return soon, bidding them goodbye.

 He arrives in the woods and meets up with the bullies.
 They command him to light a fire in the heart of the forest enough for them to see at a distance and give him a flashlight.
 Though scared of the night, he enters the forest and makes a fire out of matches and dry boughs.
 Accidentally, the fire spreads and burns the old Balete tree.
 With its destruction, the vines pursue Bubuy to his home and it results to the abduction of his grandparents.

 Panicked, he prank asks help from their neighbors who go to his house, but seeing that everything appears to be fine contrary to what Bubuy has told, they get angry for believing that they are pranked.
 He was only comforted by two kind neighbors before they left him alone, advising him to rest.